Nigecat/nannou-oop/README.md

     }
 }
 ```
 where the original init/update/view methods can be inlined to allow access to `self`.
+(view your local docs if you need more info)

 ## Installation
 ```toml